 Like it’s predecessor Decline and Fall, Vile Bodies is an unashamedly dark satire.
 Waugh’s target this time are the ‘bright young things’, the self-consciously fashionable young set that became known for their outrageous behaviour and frivolous spending in their continued search for new experiences after World War I.

-One of the delights in this novel are the outlandish characters (and their names) , from the daring and adventurous Miss Agatha Runcible to the scatterbrain Lottie Crump, Miles Malpractice, Kitty Blackwater and Fanny Throbbing, Mary Mouse, American evangelist Mrs Melrose Ape and her troupe of Angels (with personalities quite the opposite of their names Charity, Chastity, Humility, Prudence, etc), prime minister Mr Outrage and his much gossiped about predilections, and many others.
+One of the delights in this novel is the outlandish characters (and their names), from the daring and adventurous Miss Agatha Runcible to the scatterbrain Lottie Crump, Miles Malpractice, Kitty Blackwater and Fanny Throbbing, Mary Mouse, American evangelist Mrs Melrose Ape and her troupe of Angels (with personalities quite the opposite of their names Charity, Chastity, Humility, Prudence, etc), prime minister Mr Outrage and his much gossiped about predilections, and many others.

 Miss Runcible wore trousers and Miles touched up his eye-lashes in the dining-room of the hotel where they stopped for luncheon.
 So they were asked to leave.